TPR Stock Analysis — Tapestry, Inc.

 Competitive Moat

-Tapestry owns Coach, Kate Spade, and Stuart Weitzman, giving it a portfolio of recognizable luxury brands with entrenched retail distribution and customer loyalty.
-Its brand equity and global retail footprint create a moat that is hard for new entrants to replicate quickly.
+Tapestry owns Coach, Kate Spade, and Stuart Weitzman, giving it a portfolio of recognizable luxury brands with entrenched distribution in department stores and direct-to-consumer channels.
+The brand equity and global retail footprint create a moat by making it hard for new entrants to achieve similar scale and consumer trust.

 Summary